VeeraReddyP/midTrainsAutomationDemo/README.md

  6) Verifying transaction success and failure message

- # Stesps to clone the project
+ # Steps to clone the project

  1) open the terminal in local desktop